uoaworks/complex-analysis/README.md

 # ComplexAnalysisAY2018

-20181221 Notice: The mistakes of incoorect usage for "dt", "dx" and "dy" in the Page 28, 35 and 36 of "Lecture6.pdf" are fixed.
+20181221 Notice: The mistakes of incorrect usage for "dt", "dx" and "dy" in the Page 28, 35 and 36 of "Lecture6.pdf" are fixed.

 20181221 Notice: The Slides "Lecture6.pdf" with solutions to the examples are uploaded.